aml-org/als/readme.md

 ****

 ## Other considerations
-This sextion explains how the LSP us supported in ALS.
+This section explains how the LSP is supported in ALS.

 ### LSP support in ALS
-The [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/overview) is a tooling standardization for IDEs that defines a client-server architecture used to abstract a general implementation of used language-specific smarts. (not sure what used language-specific smarts means.
+The [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/overview) is a tooling standardization for IDEs that defines a client-server architecture used to abstract a general implementation of used language-specific smarts. (not sure what "used language-specific smarts" means.
 IS this correct?)

 In this client-server architecture, the server works as a standalone (write once with consistent behaviour) functionality provider.
 With this server, the client (each IDE plugin) independently understands the LSP messaging and communication, agnostic of the server implementation.